iiab/iiab/roles/maps/README.md

 Look for rectangles on your map, and zoom in there!

-If you downloaded a mountainous region, also take a look at its [3D terrain](#how-do-i-install-3d-terrain), after clicking the "Enable terrain" button in the top-right.
+If you downloaded a mountainous region, also take a look at its [3D terrain](#how-do-i-view-3D-terrain).

 ### How do I delete a Full Quality Region?

 Look for these buttons in the top-left of your map.
 Click the bottom one to enter "delete" mode:

 ![Delete Button](README-assets/fqr-deleter-selected.png)